Pitt basketball | Capel, Panthers adapt to virus, aim to move up in ACC

 Heading into January with a 10-3 record, the Panthers struggled in conference play, despite the ACC as a whole having a down year.

-They finished the regular season on a seven-game losing streak and ended with an overall record of 15-16, going 6-14 in ACC play before being eliminated by N.C.
-State in the second round of the ACC Tournament, prior to its cancellation.
+They finished the regular season on a seven-game losing streak and ended with an overall record of 15-16, going 6-14 in ACC play before being eliminated by North Carolina State in the second round of the ACC Tournament, prior to its cancellation.

 Commented